 You know it is September when the kids are back in school and the workers have returned from their summer vacations.
 Since the beginning of the month, yellow flyers have been posted in Zürich trams and buses.
 They show a cartoon face with one eye shut: Knabenschiessen.

 What is Knabenschiessen in Zürich?

 For many from outside of Switzerland, this appears to be a fairly odd event.
-And for those who have learned German (whether a little or a lot), the translation may pose a slight problem: "Boys' shooting".
+And for those who have learned German (whether a little or a lot), the literal translation may pose a slight problem: "Boys' shooting".

 Are the people of Zurich celebrating the shooting of a group of boys, perhaps dating back to Wilhelm Tell and the shooting of an apple off his son's head?
 Or is there a group of boys shooting around?